 If you bought hemp-derived CBD oil, and you got high, it is because the CBD oil was mislabeled.
 Since it isn’t possible for CBD to get people high, there must have been a larger amount of THC in that product than allowed by law.

 Unfortunately, there are some instances where people bought products like these and didn’t realize it.
 This is why we cannot stress enough that you need to buy CBD from only reputable organizations.
 Just because something is super cheap, or looks fancy, doesn’t mean it is a great product – especially in this industry.

 THC largely comes from marijuana, which is a controlled substance in the United States by federal law.
 Prior to 2018, hemp and marijuana were considered the same thing.

 However, in 2018, Congress lifted the prohibition on hemp derived CBD, and other hemp derived products.
-This made CBD legal.
+This made CBD legal within the US.
 They distinguished a difference between hemp and marijuana.

 Therefore, CBD that’s derived from hemp is legal in the United States – unless it’s outlawed at the state level.